 There’s a lot to know before heading on a Dolphin Discovery tour on Isla Mujeres.
 I’m here to explain exactly what you can expect, and if or if it is not worth the bucks.

 Price wise, the bottom line is this: it comes with a hefty price tag.
 Hopefully after reading this you’ll be able to choose for yourself if it’s worth it!

 There are a few basic things you can expect while doing a Dolphin Discovery tour:

 - a 40 minute ferry ride to Isla Mujeres

 The ferry ride

 The ferry ride is crowded- a huge boat filled with tourists.
 They offer water/coffee/pastries.
-(These photos on the ferry are from our return trip home.
+(This photo on the ferry is from our return trip home.
 We chose the early ferry out, and there weren’t too many people on the top deck because it was raining.)

 It’s not a bad ride to Isla Mujeres, the only thing to know beforehand is that there is a long waiting period to get on the ferry.

 Before getting on the ferry, people will try to sell or upgrade your dolphin packages.